Isle of Wight self catering bungalow, England

 Offering everything from complete tranquillity, vibrant festivals, adrenaline pumping watersports, relaxed wandering and more sunshine than the rest of the UK, there is always a good time to visit the Isle of Wight.
 To get there our preferred option is via one of Wightlink’s ferry services.
 With departures from both Lymington and Portsmouth to Ryde, Yarmouth and Fishbourne operating hourly or more throughout the day, Wightlink makes getting to the Isle of Wight easy.

-Responsible travel: Isle of Wight self catering bungalow, England
+Responsible tourism: Isle of Wight self catering bungalow, England

 Built by family and local craftsmen, the house uses ‘green’ technology to heat geothermally, and firewood from the farm is used in the woodburner.
 The house processes its own waste water .It is lit by ‘sunpipe’ and low energy bulbs, and uses low energy and efficient electrical appliances.
 Environmentally friendly cleaning products are used; linen is line dried where ever possible.
 Recycled paper products are bought from the Multiple Sclerosis charity.
 Most marketing is via the internet, with e mail communication except by request, so paper is kept to a minimum.
 Visitors are encouraged to join us in the local recycling schemes and use the compost bin we provide.
 The accommodation is built on farmland on which 16,000 native trees have been planted to create wildlife corridors for red squirrels and dormice, and on which permissive ways have been created to allow countryside access.
 Some fields are seeded with wild bird mix, some with ‘pollen mix’ to encourage butterflies and insects.